CROH-Lab/Standard-Operating-Procedures/Equipment/Titrator+Compact Sampler.md

 ### Safety precautions: **Required PPE - <ins> gloves, closed-toe shoes </ins>**

 ## Purpose:
-The purpose of this SOP is to help the user properly measure the pH.
+The purpose of this SOP is to help the user properly measure the pH and total alkalinity of a water sample.

 ### Equipment:
 1. Titrator (Metrohm, EcoTitrator)